Making the Persimmon Tree

 Learn more about jewellery design and wax carving

-If you'd like to know more about my studio work and craft process:
+If you'd like to know more about my work:

 Thanks for reading!